abolfazlabouei/Telegram-Community-Detection/README.md

 # Telegram-Community-Detection
-analysis telegram groups with communities detection techniques
+analysis telegram groups with communities detection techniques like Leiden and Louvain.